Does car insurance cover hail damage?

 Does your car insurance policy cover hail damage?

-There are several types of car insurance coverage options, like liability coverage, medical coverage and physical damage coverage for your vehicle.
+There are several types of car insurance coverage options, including liability coverage, medical coverage and physical damage coverage for your vehicle.
+Does your auto insurance cover hail damage?
 For your auto insurer to help cover repair costs for hail damage, you will need comprehensive coverage on your vehicle.

 Comprehensive coverage and hail damage

-Comprehensive coverage helps cover repairs associated with weather events such as storms, snow, sleet, hail, as well as falling debris and trees.
-Your state does not legally require this coverage, however, your lender generally requires it if your vehicle is financed.
-Even if your vehicle loan is paid off, you may want to consider this coverage.
+Comprehensive coverage, sometimes known as ‘other-than-collision,’ helps cover the cost of repairs for damage caused by weather events such as storms, snow, sleet and hail, as well as falling debris and trees.
+Your state does not legally require this coverage, but your lender will typically require it if you finance your vehicle.
+Even if your vehicle loan is paid off, you may want to consider this coverage as it could protect your budget from costly repairs.

 What kind of damage can hail cause to your car?